Business· 11 min read· Updated May 7, 2026

 It depends on your business model.
 Restaurants need menus, photos, and reservation systems.
 Healthcare needs appointment booking.
 Retail needs e-commerce.
 Professional services need portfolios and lead capture.
 The common thread is that every business needs mobile-responsive design, bilingual support, and SEO optimization.

-How much does a website cost in the GCC?
+How is a website scoped in the GCC?

 Your Competitors Already Have Websites.
 Do You?